 Sue and I also made sure to NEVER ask each other the answer to anything or ask each other details that we felt we should not reveal to each other (thus covering our husband’s nakedness see Genesis 9:22–25).

 Instead we would go to the Lord, ask Him our question, and then He would show us the answer by leading us to a passage of Scripture, then to another and another when we’d read it out loud from all the versions of the Bible—until we knew we understood the principle.

-Each of you will have more questions, most are answered somewhere along your journey, but don't miss to take advantage of the amazing opportunity you have to ask God and then have your HH answer you!
+Each of you will have more questions, most are answered somewhere along your journey.
+Just don't miss the amazing opportunity you have to ask God and then have your HH answer you!
 It's so encouraging while helping you to become closer and closer to Him!

-6. Confess YOUR faults, boast about them, but never reveal the sins or speak of others.
+5. Confess YOUR faults, boast about them, but never reveal the sins of others or speak of others.

 "Therefore, confess your sins to one another, and pray for one another so that you may be healed.
 The effective prayer of a righteous man [or woman] can accomplish much"—James 5:16